guillaume34110/soptihomme/README.md

 sportyhomme :
-a small apllication with mapbox and sportyhome api
+a small apllication with mapbox and sportihome api

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).